Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Low-precision DNN model

 \section{Low-precision DNN model}

 We consider low-precision DNNs that are capable of efficient processing in the inference stage by using fixed-point arithmetic operations.
-In particular, we focus on the fixed-point implementation of convolutional and fully-connected layers, since they are the dominant parts of computational costs and memory requirements in DNNs~\cite[Table~II]{sze2017efficient}.
+In particular, we focus on the fixed-point implementation of convolutional and fully-connected layers, since they are the dominant parts of computational costs and memory requirements in DNNs (see \citep[Table~II]{sze2017efficient}).

-The major bottleneck of efficient DNN processing is known to be in memory accesses~\cite[Section~V-B]{sze2017efficient}.
-Horowitz provides rough energy costs of various arithmetic and memory access operations for 45 nm technology in \cite[Figure~1.1.9]{horowitz20141}, where we can find that memory accesses typically consume more energy than arithmetic operations, and the memory access cost increases with the read size.
-Hence, for example, deploying binary models, instead of 32-bit models, it is expected to reduce their energy consumption by $32\times$ at least, due to $32$ times fewer memory accesses.
+The major bottleneck of efficient DNN processing is known to be in memory accesses~\citep[Section~V-B]{sze2017efficient}.
+Horowitz provides rough energy costs of various arithmetic and memory access operations for 45 nm technology~\citep[Figure~1.1.9]{horowitz20141}, where we can find that memory accesses typically consume more energy than arithmetic operations, and the memory access cost increases with the read size.
+Hence, for example, deploying binary models, instead of 32-bit models, it is expected to reduce energy consumption by $32\times$ at least, due to $32$ times fewer memory accesses.

-Low-precision weights and activations basically stem from linear quantization (e.g., see \cite[Section~5.4]{gersho2012vector}), where quantization cell boundaries are uniformly spaced and quantization output levels are the midpoints of cell intervals.
+Low-precision weights and activations basically stem from uniform quantization (e.g., see \citep[Section~5.4]{gersho2012vector}), where quantization bin boundaries are uniformly spaced and quantization output levels are the midpoints of bin intervals.
 Quantized weights and activations are represented by fixed-point numbers of small bit-width.
-Common scaling factors (i.e., quantization cell sizes) are defined in each layer for fixed-point weights and activations, respectively, to alter their dynamic ranges.
+Scaling factors (i.e., quantization bin sizes) are defined in each layer for fixed-point weights and activations, respectively, to alter their dynamic ranges.